Huegoxaga/notes/os/linux.md

 - `yum install gcc –y` Install the C compiler.
 - `yum install kernel -y` and `yum install kernel-devel –y` install kernel development source.

-### APT-GET
+### APT

 - Advanced Package Tool
 - It is a package manager for debian-based Linux machine.
   - debian-based Linux uses dpkg packages with the `*.deb` extension.
+- `apt-get` is the older command with limited features
   - `apt-get install <PackageName>`
   - `apt-get update` update package list
   - `apt-get dist-upgrade` will install or remove packages as necessary to complete the upgrade,
-- `apt upgrade` will automatically install but not remove packages.
-- `apt full-upgrade` performs the same function as apt-get dist-upgrade
   - `apt-get remove <PackageName>` uninstall a package
   - `apt-get purge <PackageName>` uninstall a package and remove all its config files.
   - `apt-get -f install` fix broken dependencies.
   - `apt-get -f clean` clean up download files.
+  - `apt-cache policy <package>` Get info about the package which will be installed.
+- `apt` is the recommanded command with all features
+  - `apt install <PackageName>` install new package
+  - `apt full-upgrade` performs the same function as apt-get dist-upgrade
+  - `apt upgrade` will automatically install but not remove packages.
   - `apt autoremove` find dangling dependencies and remove them.
+  - `apt remove <PackageName>` remove packages
 - `dpkg --get-selections` Shows all of your installed packages
-- `apt-cache policy <package>` Get info about the package which will be installed.
   - 500 and 100 are the priority numbers.
 500 corresponds to installable, 100 means installed.

 ### WGET